hackerschoice/hackerschoice.github.io/segfault/faq/index.md

    (For socat2 use `socat2 - "SOCKS4A:%h:%p|tcp:0:1080"`)

 1. **Can I run a SERVICE on a public IP?**<a id="service"></a>
    No. Your ROOT SERVER is behind a firewall: You can connect out (to the Internet) but nobody can connect back to your server (Read below for the only exception).
-There are [MANY ways](https://github.com/hackerschoice/thc-tips-tricks-hacks-cheat-sheet#tunnel) to tunnel a Port from a PUBLIC IP back to your ROOT SERVER.
-Cloudflare, pagekite and ngrok are free or cheap ways to tunnel a HTTPS connection back to your ROOT SERVER.
+There are [MANY ways](https://github.com/hackerschoice/thc-tips-tricks-hacks-cheat-sheet#tunnel) to tunnel a raw TCP port from a PUBLIC IP back to your ROOT SERVER.
+For HTTPS tunnels, use [Cloudflared](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps), [Pagekite](https://pagekite.net/) or [ngrok](https://ngrok.com/download).

 1. **How do I use reverse Port Forwarding?**<a id="fwd"></a>
    You can assign **one** PORT on a public IP address with `curl sf/port`.
 This port for testing only and will change every 0-7 days: